Web3secNews/blog/src/content/blog/web3-learning-boosthub.md

 5. Nonces
 6. EIPs

 Once you have a solid grasp of the basics and have written and deployed some Smart Contracts, it's time to delve into DeFi.
-While having knowledge of TradFi (Traditional Finance) will aid in understanding many concepts, you will need to truly immerse yourself in learning how the most popular protocols work:
+While knowing TradFi (Traditional Finance) will aid in understanding many concepts, you will need to truly immerse yourself in learning how the most popular protocols work:
 1. Uniswap
 2. Balancer
 3. Compound
 4. Aave
 5. GMX

-At this stage, you may be ready to commence research and reading about specific bugs in various protocols that have been reported in the past.
+At this stage, you may be ready to start doing research and reading about specific bugs in various protocols that have been reported in the past.
 I highly recommend delving into the most common and well-known attack types and concepts:
 1. Front-running
 2. Oracle manipulation
 3. Slippage